OlegLeo/Data-Driven-Lead-Scoring/README.md

 📁 CSV Upload of leads → Fast way to bring in lead data from their CRM/export/manual efforts

-🧠 Hardcoded Scoring Logic → Based on company size, job title, industry, and location → Defined together with the client (done by you in early stages)
+🧠 Hardcoded Scoring Logic → Based on company size, job title, industry, and location → Defined together with the client

 📊 Top 10 leads displayed → Easy visual overview of high-priority opportunities